 Is it ever difficult to travel with an illness?
 How are you managing to keep going?

 Gail: Traveling with a chronic health condition means I carry a second bag full of my pills.
-I travel with 10 different prescriptions and supplements to mange my health.
+I travel with 10 different prescriptions and supplements to manage my health.
 I’m typically carrying upwards of eight months of all those meds at a time, so that’s a massive consideration.
 I carry a letter from my doctor with all those pills to get me safely and legally through Customs & Border Patrol checkpoints.

 I manage non-negotiable food allergies in cuisines over the world and really miss my unrestricted foodie days.
 I also need to travel at a pace that supports my adrenals healing and helps regulate the energy my thyroid is capable of on any given day.
 Gone are the days when I’d blast through seven European countries in as many days riding twice that number of trains.